Biweekly update 5/08/25

 operated the plant in fall of 2014.
 FBP ceased operations at the

-site on or about March 1, 2018.
+site in March 2018.

-"Brine".
+hydraulic fracturing process used to extract natural gas.
 FBP used chemical and carbon filter media,

 multiple-effect evaporation, and crystallization to treat and process the brine

 they received.
-This produced Sodium Chloride, Calcium Chloride, and Distilled
+This produced sodium chloride, calcium chloride, and distilled

 and filter cake material.
 Produced fluids from fracking operations